factmaven/disable-blogging/README.md

 `
 <IfModule mod_alias.c>
 RedirectMatch 301 /xmlrpc.php /
-RedirectMatch 301 /wp-includes/wlwmanifest.xml /
 </IfModule>
 `
-You can do the same for the Windows Live Writer XML which has also been added above.
+You can do the same for the Windows Live Writer XML and feed.

 ### I like all of the features in this plugin except for (insert_feature_here), how can I disable it?
 It's fairly simple.
 You can disable the function by doing the following: